 While simple to state, these problems lead directly into subtle questions about dynamics on infinite-volume homogeneous spaces, ranging from rank one to higher rank.
 Infinite-volume marks precisely where classical finite-volume methods cease to apply and new dynamical phenomena emerge.

-\begin{itemize} \item Questions (1) and (2) concern the distribution of geodesic planes in hyperbolic $3$-manifolds, and involve, respectively, the dynamics of frame flows and unipotent flows on infinite-volume hyperbolic $3$-manifolds.
-In sharp contrast to the finite-volume case, the ambient geometry and topology exert decisive influence on the answers. \item Question (3) addresses representation rigidity of Kleinian groups.
-Our approach highlights new perspectives on rigidity phenomena of Kleinian groups by interpreting them through dynamics on higher rank homogeneous spaces. \item Question (4) is a higher rank analogue of Question (1), relying on the dynamics of diagonal flows in higher-rank spaces of infinite volume. \end{itemize} Together, these problems illustrate the intricate interplay between geometry, dynamics, and rigidity that underpins much of this article.
+\begin{itemize} \item Questions 1 and 2 concern the distribution of geodesic planes in hyperbolic $3$-manifolds and involve, respectively, the dynamics of frame flows and unipotent flows on infinite-volume hyperbolic $3$-manifolds.
+In sharp contrast to the finite-volume case, the ambient geometry and topology exert decisive influence on the answers. \item Question 3 addresses representation rigidity of Kleinian groups.
+Our approach highlights new perspectives on rigidity phenomena of Kleinian groups by interpreting them through dynamics on higher rank homogeneous spaces. \item Question 4 is a higher-rank analogue of question 1, relying on the dynamics of diagonal flows in higher-rank spaces of infinite volume. \end{itemize} Together, these problems illustrate the intricate interplay between geometry, dynamics, and rigidity that underpins much of this article.
 While the finite-volume case is by now well understood, their resolution in the infinite-volume setting reveals genuinely new and subtler dynamical phenomena.
-In this perspective, they may be viewed as infinite-volume analogues of several landmark results: Duke-Rudnick-Sarnak \cite{DRS} and Eskin-McMullen \cite{EM} on counting and equidistribution (questions (1) and (4)), Ratner-Shah (\cite{ratner_top}, \cite{Shah_1991}) on orbit-closure classification (question (2)), and Mostow-Prasad-Sullivan rigidity (\cite{Mostowbook}, \cite{Prasad1973strong}, \cite{Sullivan1981ergodic}) (question (3)).
+In this perspective, they may be viewed as infinite-volume analogues of several landmark results: Duke, Rudnick, and Sarnak \cite{DRS} and Eskin and McMullen \cite{EM} on counting and equidistribution (questions 1 and 4), Ratner and Shah (\cite{ratner_top}, \cite{Shah_1991}) on orbit-closure classification (question 2), and Mostow, Prasad, and Sullivan rigidity (\cite{Mostowbook}, \cite{Prasad1973strong}, \cite{Sullivan1981ergodic}) (question (3)).